kaczmarj/new-personal-site/_posts/2022-08-08-masking-tif-masks.md

 This process can take some time... perhaps 20 to 30 minutes.
 Perhaps more.
 Maybe less.
 But probably more.

+## Why Apptainer (containers in general?)

+ASAP is an incredibly powerful tool, but in my experience, the installation is awkward.
+Building from source requires lots of different dependencies (which is expected), and thankfully the maintainers provide `.deb` packages for installation on Debian-based systems.
+On my laptop, I run Debian Testing, but I did not want to install ASAP globally (not to mention its dependencies).
+Containers to the rescue.
+I created [a Dockerfile](https://github.com/kaczmarj/geojson2tif/blob/main/Dockerfile) that builds a Docker image based on Ubuntu and installs ASAP.
+I chose to build it as a Docker image instead of directly as Apptainer/Singularity because of personal preference.
+I then pushed it to DockerHub, and Apptainer/Singularity will happilly pull and convert this image.
+Long story short, I am able to use ASAP without having to install it globally on my laptop.
+I can even use it headless on a high performance computing cluster, where I don't have root access.

 ## Using the images in a machine learning pipeline